Posted on January 31 2018

 Both its American heritage and Swiss ownership make this a well respected and popular brand that is usually available on the high street.

 It has Hamilton's own automatic movement, a 42mm diameter case, reverse Panda dial and a date window at 6 o'clock.
-It's a great watch, but with a Swiss automatic movement and from an illustrious brand it means it's priced at nearly £2k.
+It's a great watch, but with a Swiss automatic movement and from an illustrious brand it means it's priced at over £1k.

 Steinhart Ocean One Vintage Chronograph

-However, Steinhart are far from a homage brand like Alpha, with their watches being powered by their own movements – using a Swiss ETA base.
+However, Steinhart is far from a homage brand like Alpha, with their watches being powered by their own movements – using a Swiss ETA base.